 The girl at the register tried to wave him off and say it didn’t matter—it was only a dollar and a few pennies.
 But to Bruce, it did matter.
 His integrity was on the line—at least in the eyes of his children.
 He did the right thing eventually, but he knows he should have done it right the first time.

-It wasn’t a dramatic situation, but it does demonstrate the importance of modeling for our kids—a key fundamental of Championship Fathering.
+It wasn’t a dramatic situation, but it does demonstrate the importance of consistency of character and modeling for our kids.
 They’re always watching us, wondering, “What’s Dad going to do?”
 “How’s he going to handle this one?”
 “Does he really walk the talk?”

 Dad, your children will be powerfully influenced by the memories of you relaxing your standards and compromising godly values, as well as the times when you went out of your way to do the right thing.
 It’s worth a little money—no, it’s worth a lot of money—to defend your integrity and be a positive model.